 2. Context Sensitive: Is the overall site design of the development respectful of the neighborhood, inclusive of appropriate landscaping and park space2 for residents and guests, and one that integrates parking within an attractive layout that supports walkability?
-The proposal should detail how the development meets the standards set forth in these Criteria, the accompanying Design Guidelines, and the other provisions of the City Code3.
+The proposal should detail how the development meets the standards set forth in these Criteria, the Design Guidelines, and the other provisions of the City Code3.
 Does the development provide adequate buffer to adjacent residential uses, or does it incorporate lower density/scale elements (e.g., townhomes) to provide a buffer for adjacent uses?
-Multifamily developments that are proposed at the edges of different types of land uses (e.g., between a commercial/office area and a single-family neighborhood) should be designed so that the multi-family development type proposed (see accompanying Design Guidelines document) is appropriate for the lower-intensity land use (e.g., in the commercial/single family edge example above, the development should be designed to fit with the single family development).
-In cases where the site to be developed is larger, then a gradation of types may be appropriate, with lower scale development near the abutting lower density adjacent uses, to provide a buffer.
+Multifamily developments that are proposed at the edges of different types of land uses (e.g., between a commercial/office area and a single family neighborhood) should be designed so that the multifamily development type proposed (see Design Guidelines) is appropriate for the lower-intensity land use (e.g., in the commercial/single family development).
+In cases where the site to be developed is larger, then a gradation of building types may be appropriate, with lower scale development near the abutting lower density adjacent uses, to provide a buffer.

-Is the Development proposal appropriate in scale or provide a buffer to adjacent residential uses?
-Yes 10 points

-Tes IU points No 0 points
+Is the development proposal appropriate in scale or provides a buffer to adjacent residential uses?
+Yes 10 points No 0 points

-If this is a case of a Re-zoning or variance, does the proposed development have more, or less, adverse impact on the existing surrounding land uses than development that would otherwise be allowed by right on the same property (e.g., does the multifamily development fit better than an office or industrial project that may be allowed under existing zoning).
+If this is a case of a re-zoning or variance, does the proposed development have more, or less, adverse impact on the existing surrounding land uses than development that would otherwise be allowed by right on the same property (e.g., does the multifamily development fit better than an office or industrial project that may be allowed under existing zoning).